Quantizate/dpdk-hping/README.md

 ## Base Options

--p: Port Id:
+-p: Port Id: <br>
-    The index of the port to be used by the DPDK driver for server or client.
+    The index of the port to be used by the DPDK driver for server or client. <br>
--c: client mode:
+-c: client mode: <br>
-    Run the host in client mode and give the MAC address of host as argument.
+    Run the host in client mode and give the MAC address of host as argument.<br>
--s: server mode:
+-s: server mode:<br>
-    Run the host in server mode.
+    Run the host in server mode. <br>
--l: number of packets:
+-l: number of packets:<br>
     Number of packets to be sent.
-Default = flood.
+Default = flood.<br>
--W: timeout:
+-W: timeout:<br>
     Change timeout using this setting.
-Default = 2 secs
+Default = 2 secs<br>
--a: server IP address:
+-a: server IP address:<br>
-    Pass the server IP address as argument.
+    Pass the server IP address as argument.<br>
--b: client IP address:
+-b: client IP address:<br>
-    Pass the client IP address as argument.
+    Pass the client IP address as argument. <br>
 ## How to setup?
 Configure DPDK.
 Bind your machine with DPDK-compatible driver.
 If using the same machine, bind two network interfaces to each machine.